Did AI get more negative recently?: Introduction

-We hold this task important in order to be able to (i) analyze trends in science, (ii) which could potentially anticipate pessimistic future developments (``the end of the party''). (iii) By comparing trends across two disciplines -- ML and NLP -- we can also contrast the evolution and current state of each.
-The task is also timely, as interest in the analysis of scientific literature in the NLP community (cf. \ref{sec:related_work}) has been steadily on the rise recently.
+We hold this task important in order to be able to analyze trends in science and its evolution \citep{catalini:2015}, which could potentially anticipate pessimistic future developments (the end of the party).
+By comparing trends across two core disciplines of artificial intelligence (AI) (arguably one of the most dynamic, promising and intriguing current research fields) -- ML and NLP -- we can also contrast the evolution and current state of each.
+The task is also timely, as interest in the analysis of scientific literature in the NLP community has been steadily on the rise recently (cf. \ref{sec:related_work}).

-Our contributions are: \begin{itemize}[topsep=2pt,itemsep=-1pt,leftmargin=*] \item we define the new task of stance detection for scientific literature; \item we provide a human annotated dataset of over 2k scientific papers, labeled for their stance; \item we provide a large-scale trend analysis on over 41k papers from the NLP and ML community in the past $\sim$35 years; \item we address various trend questions including (a) whether negativity has recently increased; (b) whether positive/negative papers are more influential and (c) more likely to be accepted. \end{itemize}
+To our best knowledge, we are the first to tackle stance identification on the level of abstracts which, in contrast to individual citations, is (i) more efficient, (ii) less ambiguous, and (iii) focuses on the authors' core message.
+We are also the first to measure the evolution of two important scientific subfields (NLP and ML) with respect to stance over time and relate stance to important scientific success measures, i.e. citation counts and acceptance chances at venues.
+Our contributions: \begin{itemize}[topsep=2pt,itemsep=-2pt,leftmargin=*] \item we define the new task of stance detection for scientific literature; \item we provide a human-annotated dataset of over 1.5 k scientific papers, labelled for their stance; \item we provide a large-scale trend analysis on over 41 k papers from the NLP and ML community in the past approximately 35 years; \item we address various trend questions including (i) whether negativity has recently increased, (ii) whether positive/negative papers are more influential, and (iii) whether positive/negative papers are more likely to be accepted. \end{itemize}

-We point out that `negativity', as is a focus of our work, plays a central role in various contexts: in the social sciences, signed social networks are networks in which agents have positive and negative relations to each other, potentially explaining phenomena such as long-term disagreement \citep{altafini2012consensus,eger2016opinion}; in science, negative citations may be a form of self-correction \citep{bordignon2020self} and publishing negative results may reduce waste on resources for disputed approaches \citep{mlinaric2017dealing}; in economics, the principle of \emph{creative destruction} \citep{aghion1990model} may explain the evolution and progress of capitalism.
+We point out that `negativity', as is a focus of our work, plays a central role in various contexts: in the social sciences, signed social networks are networks in which agents have positive and negative relations to each other, potentially explaining phenomena such as long-term disagreement \citep{altafini2012consensus,eger2016opinion}; in science, negative citations may (arguably) be a form of self-correction \citep{bordignon2020self} and publishing negative results may reduce waste on resources for disputed approaches \citep{mlinaric2017dealing}; in economics, the principle of \emph{creative destruction} \citep{aghion1990model} may explain the progress of capitalism.\footnote{Interestingly, the publication of our paper coincides with a new hype in the AI community surrounding the release of ChatGPT, a very high-quality conversational dialogue model.}